CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 |dscp 6 |switch priority [48,49,50,51,52,53,54,55]|
 |dscp 7 |switch priority [56,57,58,59,60,61,62,63]|

 The dscp number is the internal COS value; for example dscp 0 defines the mapping for internal COS 0.

-To map ingress DSCP 22 to internal COS 4:
+To change the default profile to map ingress DSCP 22 to internal COS 4:

 ```
 cumulus@switch:~$ nv set qos mapping default-global trust l3